sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 }
 {% endhighlight %}

-With these in place, we can now allocate and start writing our instructions into memory.
-Before we do so, let's put everything we'd done so far into a constructor for our struct:
+With these in place, we can now more easily write instructions into memory.
+Before we do, let's put everything we'd done so far into a constructor for our struct:

 {% highlight rust %}
 impl JitMemory {